 Mental Health Holiday Tips

 Even for the best of us, and especially so this year, the holidays can be a trigger for mental health issues.
-Trying to cope with a COVID Christmas is not something that anyone has faced before.
 The Mayo Clinic has some tips if you are trying to have a mindful holiday with mental health issues.

 - Acknowledge your feelings – It’s ok to be sad if you have lost someone close to you, or if you miss someone during the holidays.